April 18, 2012

 Building a chroot Jail for an Arbitrary Program

 I recently had to build a chroot jail in order to run an executable I didn’t write in a secure enviorment.
 As this isn’t something there are many tutorials for, I thought it might be benificial to write one.
-Note that properly securing the jail is beyond the scope of this article and is better covered elsewhere(Archive as the orignal site appears to have gone away).
+Note that properly securing the jail is beyond the scope of this article and is better covered elsewhere.
 Instead this will cover how build a chroot environment with the dependencies your program needs to run.

 So without further ado, let’s build a chroot environment.
 For this example we’ll secure

 /bin/date.
 So let’s create a chroot directory and copy the executable in.

 Well, that was easy enough, let’s go ahead and try to chroot.
 Note that only root can